 There are three tick species are most commonly associated with humans in Georgia.
 The Lone Star tick, American Dog Tick, and Black-legged Tick or the types you should watch out for.
 These critters can carry very dangerous diseases.
 Georgia’s most common is Rocky Mountain Spotted Fever.
 It has a fatality rate of three to five percent, with most cases being kids under 15 years old.
 If you have been bitten by a tick with RMSF, you may notice fever, getting the chills, a headache and bloodshot eyes.
 After a couple of days, you may notice a spotty rash appear.
 If you notice any symptoms at all, after being bitten by a tick, seek medical care.
 You can learn more about ticks in Georgia on the UGA extension website.

-There are 63 species of mosquitos in Georgia, most of them are just a nuisance, and annoying.
-Of the three most common mosquitos in the state, two are known for carrying disease.
+There are 63 species of mosquitoes in Georgia, most of them are just a nuisance, and annoying.
+Of the three most common mosquitoes in the state, two are known for carrying disease.
 The diseases found in Georgia include West Nile Virus, Eastern Equine Encephalitis, and even the possibility of the Zika Virus.
 The CDC has a great map showing cases in each state.

 Many of the chemicals used in conventional pest control are harmful to humans, pets, and pollinators that help keep our ecosystem healthy.
 These highly toxic chemicals can cause a lot of different problems and illnesses.
 In addition, pests are very resilient.
 They adapt very well and when exposed to traditional insecticides, they rapidly adjust and start to resist the chemicals.